lambdaclass/concrete/ROADMAP.md

 The active roadmap below contains only deferred, conditional, or not-yet-done Phase 6 work.

+The ownership hardening ratchets below are not separate from Phase 6B's `OwnershipJudgment` / `ValueFlowJudgment`.
+Treat 13h, 13i, and 13k as the practical checker-facing prerequisite slices: first make ownership transitions go through narrow APIs, then make ownership transfer/overwrite and control-flow exit modes explicit data, then promote the result into the Phase 6B judgment and agreement gate.
+Do not build a large ownership fact database before these local refactors make the current checker decisions auditable.

 13h. **Deferred hardening ratchet — centralize ownership-transfer and overwrite policy helpers.** This is valuable checker cleanup, but it is not an open soundness blocker after 13c-13g; do it when touching the checker next or